Ruud's Commodore Site Home Email

 The BAM table

-The BAM-table starts at track 0, head 0, sector 3.
+The BAM table starts at sector 2.
 The 1541 reserves 4 bytes for every track: one byte is used for the number of free sectors, the other three for marking the used sectors.
-The main problem is that the number of sectors/track can vary from HD to HD ranging from 17 to 63.
+But using the LBA mode means we don't have tracks anymore.
+So my idea is to reserve as many bits as needed; one bit for every sector.
+So no "free sectors" bytes as this number can be calculated anyway.

 The Directory

-The root directory starts at the first sector of any partition.
+The root directory starts at the first sector after the BAM table.
 Except this particular sector, I've no plans of dedicating other sectors to directories or files.
+The reason for this is that in my experience the root directory tends to remain relatively small.

-The structure of an directory-sector should look like this:
+The structure of a directory sector should look like this:

 An entry should look like this: